 4 Major kinds of Cyberbullying

 2. Harassment: This is the most common method of cyberbullying.
 Bullies share or post rumors, threads, or even embarrassing information on social media.
-Not only this, even text attacks on social media posts attacking one teen by ganging up with other bullies.
+Not only this, but even text attacks on social media posts attacking one teen by ganging up with other bullies.
 Even exchanging text messages via messenger or mail.

-How do cyberbullying effects teens?
+How does cyberbullying affect teens?

 Today, nearly 80% of teens are using mobile phones, and cyberbullying is spreading daily across the globe.
 Kids who face this often feel terrified.
 The distress keeps increasing, which can range: